pulsar-edit/pulsar/packages/dalek/README.md

 # dalek

-**EXTERMINATEs** core packages installed in `~/.lumine/packages`.
+EXTERMINATEs core packages that have been installed as community packages in `~/.lumine/packages`.

+## Features

+- **Duplicate detection**: finds core packages that were installed again as community packages.
+- **Warning notifications**: deprecation-warns you about each duplicate so you can correct it.
+- **Startup check**: runs automatically once the initial packages have activated.

-## Why worry?
+## Usage

-When people install core Lumine packages as if they are community packages, it can cause many problems that are very hard to diagnose.
-This package is intended to notify people when they are in this precarious position so they can take corrective action.
+When people install core Lumine packages as if they are community packages, it can cause problems that are very hard to diagnose.
+This package notifies you when you are in that position so you can take corrective action.

-## I got a warning, what do I do?
+If you get a warning:

-1. Note down the packages named in the notification
+1. Note down the packages named in the notification.
-2. Exit Lumine
+2. Exit Lumine.
-3. Open a command prompt
+3. Open a command prompt.
-4. For each package named in the notification, execute `lumine -p uninstall [package-name]`
+4. For each package named in the notification, execute `lumine -p uninstall [package-name]`.
-5. Start Lumine again normally to verify that the warning notification no longer appears
+5. Start Lumine again normally to verify that the warning notification no longer appears.

-## I have more questions.
-Where can I ask them?

-Please feel free to ask in any of our [Community Areas](https://pulsar-edit.dev/community.html).
+## Contributing

+Got ideas to make this package better, found a bug, or want to help add new features?
+Just drop your thoughts on GitHub.
+Any feedback is welcome!